 Asperger’s syndrome is referred to as one component of the broader spectrum of Autism.
 This neurodevelopmental disorder is characterized by clumsiness, peculiar use of vocabulary, trouble with verbal and non-verbal communication, repetitive behavior, difficulty in interacting socially, and lesser interest in activities.
 Cognitive behavior problems are displayed in the early stages of the development of affected children.
 Medical researchers have not yet found a cure for this syndrome, but have come up with ways in which Asperger’s can be managed.
 Early intervention with diagnosis and therapy will help the autistic child grow into a person capable of handling life and work independently.
 Support from every possible avenue is important in helping the patients manage the syndrome.

-Another drug that is considered for use in patients with Asperger’s syndrome is Provigil.
-Although prescribed for condition like obstructive sleep apnea and excessive sleepiness for its wakefulness promoting properties, the drug is also used off-label for other purposes.
-Provigil has a reputation as a cognitive enhancer that makes people to improve certain functions.
+Another drug that is considered for use in patients with Asperger’s syndrome is Modafinil.
+Although prescribed for a condition like obstructive sleep apnea and excessive sleepiness for its wakefulness-promoting properties, the drug is also used off-label for other purposes.
+The drug has a reputation as a cognitive enhancer that makes people improve certain functions.
 Asperger’s patients who have difficulty in working on projects, finding focus and attention for important things, and have a hard time not being lethargic can find that this drug would be highly suitable.

 The wakefulness-promoting drug helps to lift fatigue and also to stay more alert.
 Of course, use of this medication should be done only with the doctor’s guidance by ensuring that it would be suitable for use, taken in the appropriate dosage, and also after checking for possible interactions with other drugs.
 Ask your doctor about taking Modafinil if you think it would work for you.